sagemath/trac_to_gh/Issue 3015.md

 # Issue 3015: introspecting Cryto.DES using DES?? should throw an error message instead of displaying binary junk

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3015

 Original creator: yi